Employers’ guide to superannuation changes effective 1 July 2023

 All employers have an obligation under the Superannuation Guarantee (Administration) Act 1992 to make superannuation contributions to employees at least every quarter.

-Currently, the minimum superannuation contribution employers are required to make in respect of each employee is nine and a half per cent of their ordinary time earnings (subject to eligibility requirements).
+Currently, the minimum superannuation contribution employers are required to make in respect of each employee is 10.5 per cent of their ordinary earnings (subject to eligibility requirements).

-However, from 1 July 2021, the minimum superannuation contribution will increase to 10 per cent and will continue to increase yearly thereafter by half a per cent until it reaches 12 per cent in July 2025 as noted in the table below:
+However, from 1 July 2023, the minimum superannuation contribution will increase to 11 per cent and will continue to increase yearly thereafter by 0.5 per cent until it reaches 12 per cent in July 2025 as noted in the table below:

 What does this mean for employers?

 To prepare your business for the increase to the minimum superannuation guarantee payments, we advise that your business do the following:

 You’ll need to make sure that your payroll system has been adjusted to ensure the correct minimum superannuation contribution is paid to all employees.
 Where payment for wages is made in the July 2023 quarter, albeit for work performed during a previous period, the 10.5 per cent superannuation guarantee contribution will apply.

 If you fail to pay the correct rate of the superannuation guarantee into your employees’ super accounts, then you may be liable to pay the superannuation guarantee charge (SGC).
 The SGC is an Australian Tax Office (ATO) penalty for late or inaccurate superannuation payments which includes all superannuation guarantee amounts owing to employees, plus interest and an administration fee.